1. GENERAL PLAN 1.1. PLAN OBJECTIVES The Management Plan has the following objectives:

 | Total |

-Each cutting compartment requires an independent Annual Operating Plan (Plan Operativo de Aprovechamiento, POAa), if the harvesting of these will be carried out in different intervention periods.
+Each cutting compartment (cuartel de corta) requires an independent Operational Harvest Plan (Plan Operativo de Aprovechamiento, POAa), if their harvest is to be carried out in different intervention periods.

 1.3.2.
-Sampling design Before planning the sampling design, it is necessary to stratify the forest.
+Sampling design (Diseño de muestreo) Before planning the sampling design, it is necessary to stratify the forest.

-At the field level, the following methodology is suggested for the forest inventory: it must begin with the establishment of the main baseline (pica madre, PM).
-From the PM, the transects emerge, which must be opened perpendicular to the PM.
-Only for those terrains whose average slope does not exceed 5%, a maximum distance between transects of 100 meters is justified.
-On the transect, markers (balizas) must be left every 25 meters, marking the transect number and the accumulated distance on the upper edge of the markers or on an adjacent live tree every 100 meters.
-At least one point of the main baseline is georeferenced, which serves as a basis for the construction of the transects.
-For the establishment of the PM and the transects, other technological resources such as orthorectified images, digital elevation models, and/or global positioning systems can be used.
+At the field level, the following methodology is suggested for the forest inventory: it should begin with the establishment of the main baseline (pica madre, PM).
+Transects (transeptos) originate from the PM, and they must be opened perpendicular to the PM.
+Only for those terrains whose average slope does not exceed 5%, a maximum distance of 100 meters between transects is justified.
+Along the transect, stakes must be placed every 25 meters, marking the transect number and the accumulated distance on the upper edge of the stakes or on an adjacent live tree every 100 meters.
+At least one point of the main baseline is georeferenced, serving as the basis for constructing the transects.
+For establishing the PM and the transects, other technological resources such as orthorectified images, digital elevation models, and/or global positioning systems may be used.

-Rectangular sampling plots of 30 meters wide by 100 meters long (0.3 ha) will be used, distributed systematically, using the distance between transects perpendicular to the main baseline as the base distance to systematically locate the sampling plots.
+Rectangular sampling plots of 30 meters wide by 100 meters long (0.3 ha) will be used, distributed in a systematic manner, using the distance between the transects perpendicular to the main baseline as the base distance for systematically locating the sampling plots.
 In this plot, vegetation greater than or equal to 30 centimeters in diameter is sampled.

 The transects perpendicular to the main baseline will serve as the center line for the sampling plot.
-The start and end of the plot must be marked with the initials IP with the plot number at the start and FP with the plot number at the end.
+The start and end of the plot must be marked with the initials IP and the plot number at the start, and FP with the plot number at the end.

 Any change to the methodology suggested above must be described in detail.

-Whatever the methodology used in the sampling plots, all vegetation greater than or equal to 30 cm in diameter must be measured.
-In addition, a subplot equivalent to one-quarter of the area of the sampling plot must be established.
+Whatever methodology is used in the sampling plots, all vegetation greater than or equal to 30 cm in diameter must be measured.
+Furthermore, a subplot equivalent to one quarter of the sampling plot area must be established.
 In this subplot, individuals greater than or equal to 10 cm in diameter must be measured.
-These subplots must be located consistently, for example, in rectangular plots of 30 m x 100 m (0.3 ha), the subplots would be 30 m x 25 m (0.075 ha), at the start or end of the sampling plot, synchronized with the survey of the entire plot.
+These subplots must be located consistently; for example, in rectangular plots of 30 m x 100 m (0.3 ha), the subplots would be 30 m x 25 m (0.075 ha), at the beginning or end of the sampling plot, synchronized with the survey of the entire plot.
 (Figure 1).

-Figure 1: Example of plot design for the sampling inventory Note: distances of 50, 75, and 100 meters between transects perpendicular to the main baseline have been customary.
-This design responds to the fact that the transects will be used to conduct the total inventory (census) for the annual operating plan.
+Figure 1: Example of plot design for the sampling inventory Note: distances of 50, 75, and 100 meters between the transects perpendicular to the main baseline have been customary.
+This design is due to the fact that the transects will be used to carry out the total inventory (census) for the operational harvest plan.

 1.3.3.
-Variables In the forest inventory, the tree number, diameter, and species of all individuals with dbh greater than or equal to 10 cm must be recorded in the subplots, and the tree number, diameter, and species of all individuals with dbh greater than or equal to 30 cm in the sampling plots.
-The trees that have been included within the plot must be marked with a spot of paint (like that produced by a spray directed to a single point, Figure 2), on the face of the tree that is in the direction of the inventory transect.
-To facilitate the review of the forest inventory data by officials of the AFE, it is recommended to number each of the trees consecutively in the plot and subplot.
-If the trees are numbered, then it will not be necessary to mark the tree with a point.
+Variables In the forest inventory, the tree number, diameter, and species must be recorded for all individuals with dbh greater than or equal to 10 cm in the subplots, and the tree number, diameter, and species for all individuals with dbh greater than or equal to 30 cm in the sampling plots.
+The trees that have been included within the plot must be marked with a paint spot (such as that produced by a spray directed at a single point, Figure 2), on the face of the tree that is in the direction of the inventory transect.
+To facilitate the review of forest inventory data by officials of the AFE, it is recommended to number each of the trees consecutively within the plot and subplot.
+If the trees are numbered, then it will not be necessary to mark the tree with a spot.

-Figure 2: Paint mark recommended for trees included in the sampling inventory 1.3.4.
-Evaluation of forest inventory results It is required that the sampling error of the basal area for all species of trees with dbh greater than or equal to 30 cm be less than or equal to 20%, calculated with a probability of 95%.
-In an annex (Anexo 1), the list of data collected during the inventory must be included.
+Figure 2: Recommended paint mark for trees included in the sampling inventory 1.3.4.
+Evaluation of forest inventory results It is required that the sampling error of the basal area for all species of trees with dbh greater than or equal to 30 cm be less than or equal to 20%, calculated with a 95% probability.
+The listing of the data collected during the inventory must be included in an annex (Anexo 1).
 Based on the forest inventory data, the following tables will be constructed:

-Therefore, to be able to prescribe a new harvest, the current condition of the forest must meet the following thresholds and technical aspects.
+Therefore, to be able to prescribe a new harvest, the current condition of the forest must comply with the following thresholds and technical aspects.

 1.4.1.
-Minimum Reference Value of basal area per forest type The forest subject to harvesting is above a Minimum Reference Value (Valor de Referencia Mínimo, VRM) of basal area for individuals above 30 cm dbh for commercial and non-commercial species.
+Minimum Reference Value (Valor de Referencia Mínimo) of basal area by forest type The forest subject to harvest is above a Minimum Reference Value (Valor de Referencia Mínimo, VRM) of basal area for individuals above 30 cm dbh for commercial and non-commercial species.
 This threshold may vary for different forest types within each Subregion of the National System of Conservation Areas (Sistema Nacional de Áreas de Conservación), defined with the participation of experts from the public sector, the private forestry sector, and the academic sector.

 The average basal area value per hectare estimated from the forest inventory (G) must be statistically greater than the fixed Minimum Reference Value (VRM).
 This statistical test can be done through a Student's T-test (Ta/2, 95%) where the basal area per hectare (G) is compared against the fixed Minimum Reference Value established for the forest type to which the management unit belongs.
 The rule to apply is as follows:

-Figure 3: application of the basal area threshold The VRM used and the current average basal area value of the forest must be clearly indicated, as well as the results of the Student's T-test performed.
+Figure 3: Application of the basal area threshold The VRM used and the value of the current average basal area of the forest must be clearly indicated, as well as the results of the Student's T-test performed.

 (*)1.4.2.
-Maximum Reference Value of the percentage of the guild of ephemeral heliophyte species.
+Maximum Reference Value (Valor de Referencia Máximo) of the percentage of the guild of ephemeral heliophyte species (heliófitas efímeras).

-The forest subject to harvesting must be under a Maximum Reference Value (Valor de Referencia Máximo, VRMx) of abundance for the guild of ephemeral heliophyte (heliófitas efímeras) species.
-The abundance of trees in the ecological guild formed by ephemeral heliophyte species must not exceed 15% of the total trees above 10 cm dbh, based on the results of the number of trees from the sampling inventory.
+The forest subject to harvest must be below a Maximum Reference Value (Valor de Referencia Máximo, VRMx) of the abundance of the guild of ephemeral heliophyte species (heliófitas efímeras).
+The abundance of trees in the ecological guild consisting of ephemeral heliophyte species must not exceed 15% of the total trees above 10 cm dbh, based on the results of the number of trees from the sampling inventory.
 Graphically, the use of the threshold is represented as shown in Figure 4.

 The proportion of individuals above 10 cm dbh belonging to the ecological guild of ephemeral heliophytes (heliófitas efímeras) estimated from the forest inventory (H) must be statistically less than or equal to 15%.

-Figure 4: Application of the ephemeral heliophyte threshold The VRM used and the current abundance value of the guild of ephemeral heliophyte species must be clearly indicated.
-The list of species coded by ecological guild is used as the basis for the classification of these species, based on the results of the sampling inventory (Anexo 6).
-For the purposes of calculating this threshold and as a precautionary principle, individuals identified as unknown species must be considered as part of the guild of ephemeral heliophytes.
+Figure 4: Application of the ephemeral heliophytes threshold The VRM used and the current value of the abundance of the guild of ephemeral heliophyte species must be clearly indicated.
+The list of species coded by ecological guild is used as the basis for classifying these species, based on the results of the sampling inventory (Anexo 6).
+For the purposes of calculating this threshold and as a precautionary principle, individuals identified as unknown species must be considered part of the guild of ephemeral heliophytes.

 |---|---|---|---|